agathoklisx/libv/src/libvwm/README.md

 MODE_KEY-[param]n    : create and switch to a new window with `count' frames (default 1)
 MODE_KEY-e           : edit the log file (if it's has been set)
 MODE_KEY-s           : split the window and add a new frame
-MODE_KEY-S[!ec]      : likewise, but also fork with a shell or an editor or the default application respectively (without a param is like MODE_KEY-s
+MODE_KEY-S[!ec]      : likewise, but also fork with a shell or an editor or the default application respectively (without a param is like MODE_KEY-s)
+MODE_KEY-d           : delete current frame
 MODE_KEY-MODE_KEY    : return the MODE_KEY to the application
 MODE_KEY-ESCAPE_KEY  : return with no action